 Citation Management Tools

 Citation tools offer a better way to collect, store, and manage reference information, research notes, and documents.
 They work with your word processor to manage in-text citations and to build bibliographies in nearly any format.
-You can find more information about individual tools and classes on the guide:
+Find more information on the Citation Tools FAQ.

 Citation and Writing Guidance